jlin21/henchman-ui/README.md

 <h2 id="purpose">Purpose</h2>

-<p>Currently, the only way to use Henchman is by using its command line interface.
+<p>Currently, the only way to use Henchman is by using its command line interface (CLI).
 Although the command line is the preferred method for many administrators, a visual user interface can provide more options and ease of use for administrators not familiar with a CLI.
 Thus, the purpose of this project is to create a RESTful API for people to utilize Henchman, and an example UI to accompany it.  </p>

 <hr>

 <h2 id="how-to-use">How to use</h2>